SachineReddy/Assignment4/README.md

-# Assignment4
+# Demonstrate Grid CSS layout

- Demonstrate Grid CSS layout
+To run, open the project in vscode and turn on live server.